anthonyeden/Livewire-Routing-Protocol-Client/README.md

 ## How reliable is this?
 How much testing have you done?

-This software is in 24/7/265 operation detecting and changing GPIO pin states.
-It is also in regular use in the [Livewire Simple Delegation Switcher](https://mediarealm.com.au/articles/livewire-simple-delegation-switcher/).
+This software is in 24/7/265 operation with the [Livewire Simple Delegation Switcher](https://mediarealm.com.au/articles/livewire-simple-delegation-switcher/).
 LWRP implementations vary between devices, so your milage may vary.
 There are some subtle differences in implementation between the different generations of Axia equipment.
+However, over time we've found this module to work quite well.

 ## How to use this module